Committee on Chemical Safety

 - The ACS Committee on Chemical Safety is delighted to learn about the new report from the prestigious National Academy of Sciences entitled Safe Science: Promoting a Culture of Safety in Academic Chemical Research.
 This report supports our own report on “Creating Safety Cultures in Academic Institutions”.
 The NAS report calls for a shift from compliance toward a strong, positive safety culture.
 Recommendations call for strong leadership in safety from academic leaders and administrators, call for team and group efforts in safety, call for sharing lessons learned from incidents.
 We highly recommend this report.

-- The ACS Committee on Professional Training (CPT) will be releasing new Guidelines for Undergraduate programs in December 2014.
-In concert with that release, which will contain “upgraded” safety requirements for undergraduate programs and their ACS-certified graduates, the “Fall 2014 CPT Newsletter” contains articles about safety education.
-This is a widely-distributed newsletter that the CPT has devoted a relatively large footprint about safety, safety culture and safety instruction.
+- The ACS Committee on Professional Training (CPT) will be releasing new Guidelines for Undergraduate programs in early 2015.
+The new Guidelines will have “upgraded” safety requirements for undergraduate programs and their ACS-certified graduates that were partly influenced by feedback from the CCS.
+Also, the “Summer 2014 CPT Newsletter” contains an article about safety education.
+In this widely-distributed newsletter the CPT has devoted a relatively large footprint about safety, safety culture and safety instruction.
 This article aligns well with the CCS Task Force report on "Creating Safety Culture in Academic Institutions.”
 This article was written by George Wilson from the CPT with considerable input from CCS member Dave Finster and CCS liaison John Palmer.

 - Identifying and Evaluating Hazards in Research Laboratories